LordDemonos/Quarm.Guide/_posts/2024-10-09-contributing-to-quarm.guide.md

 ## Removal

-When editing a post, you can click on the Settings button on the right.
-Only the maintainer of Quarm.Guide has the ability to delete a post.
+When editing a post, you can click on the Settings button on the right, and you will see controls for deleting posts.
+However, only the maintainer of Quarm.Guide has the ability to delete a post.
 If you want to remove your post, you can click the "Unpublish" button at the top of the tool bar.
-You will then have to save and submit another "Pull Request", which must then be approved to remove the post.
+You will then have to save and submit a "Change Request", which must then be approved to remove the post.

 ![unpublish]({{site.baseurl}}/assets/images/unpublish.jpg)